alexadusei/Frogger/README.md

 # Frogger
 Made a java desktop game based on the arcade classic Frogger.
-This was a practice assignment dealing with object-oriented programming.
+This was a practice dealing with object-oriented programming.

 #Concept